 The story of Earth Common Equity Rental Co-operative

-The now Chair of the CEHL Board, Karren Walker, remembers being a young student in 1980’s struggling to pay rent with her part-time job.
+The now Chair of the CEHL Board, Karren Walker, remembers being a young student in the 1980’s struggling to pay rent with her part-time job.
 Karren joined a group of like-minded individuals looking for an alternative way to secure affordable housing.
 They came together every weekend to learn the elements required to establish a sustainable housing co-operative.

 With the support of Resource Co-operatives (funded by the Victorian State Government), the group learnt about the co-operative principles, meeting protocols, property maintenance expectations, accounting and finance, and tenancy laws and formed project milestones.
 This provided a sound base and understanding of how to establish their own co-operative – the Earth Common Equity Rental Co-operative (Earth CERC).